MicrosoftDocs/learn/learn-pr/wwl-azure/build-data-pipeline-azure-synapse-analytics/includes/6-exercise-build-data-pipeline-azure-synapse-analytics.md

 Now it's your chance to build an Azure Synapse Analytics pipeline.
-In this exercise, you'll implement an run an Azure Synapse Analytics pipeline that transfers and transforms data.
+In this exercise, you'll implement a run an Azure Synapse Analytics pipeline that transfers and transforms data.

 > [!NOTE]
 > To complete this lab, you will need an [Azure subscription](https://azure.microsoft.com/free?azure-portal=true) in which you have administrative access.